FailAcademy/learning/wdp-vancouver/_slides/week-01/02a-intro-to-css.md

 1. What CSS is and how to use it
 2. The box model and block vs. inline elements
 3. Classes and IDs
-4. Position and float
-5. Color and backgrounds
+4. Color and backgrounds
-6. CSS "resets"
+5. CSS "resets"
-7. Developer tools
+6. Developer tools

 ---
 template: inverse